 Lenders must diligently service Consolidation loans in accordance with provisions applicable to other FFELP loans.
-Any failure to fulfill those requirements may result in a loss of the guarantee on the loan and a loss of eligibility for any interest subsidy and special allowance payments that might otherwise apply (see sSections 12.4 and 15.6).
+Any failure to fulfill those requirements may result in a loss of guarantee on the loan and a loss of eligibility for any interest subsidy and special allowance payments that might otherwise apply (see section 15.6).